-Location: corner of Alston Avenue and East Main Street
+Location: No Longer In Existence (Formerly on the corner of Alston Avenue and East Main Street)

 The Los Primos mural, locally known as the Los Amos, One Love mural was painted by Artie Barksdale as part of the New Immigrants in Northeast Central Durham Project.
 Different from other areas of Durham that were impacted by segregation, the Northeast Central Durham area faced many changes in their community with the arrival of Latino immigrants.